DamilolaAhmadu/Movie-Recommendation/README.md

 We tried to predict the ratings for movie the user might give based on its past rating behaviours and measure the accuracy using RMSE and MAPE error metrics.

-Surely, there is huge scope of improvement and trying out different techniques and ML/DL algorithms.
+Surely, there is a huge scope of improvement and trying out different techniques and ML/DL algorithms.